uw-dims/dims-tp/source/testidentification.rst

 User Interface Tests
 """"""""""""""""""""

-The purpose of this test group is to validate the Client User Interface and ensure end-to-end Web Application functions meet requirements.
+The purpose of this collection is to validate the functionality of
-This group will consist of a series of tests which exercise Web Application functions via the User Interface and are performed by a human tester.
+Dashboard Web Application User Interface (UI) elements.
-These tests will be entered and managed in
-JIRA.
-The test descriptions, steps, test data, expected results for each step, and test results will be reported in the Test Report.
+UI tests will be entered, managed, executed, and reported via JIRA.
+The test descriptions, steps, test data, expected results for each step, and actual results will be included in the Test Report.

    #.
 Test levels: Component interface
    #.
 Test type or class: Expected value, simulated data, erroneous input, desk check
    #.
-Qualification method: Test, Demonstration
+Qualification method: Test
    #.
 Special requirements: Access to the DIMS JIRA tool
    #.
 Type of data to be recorded: Tester, Execution date, Status (Pass/Fail)

-.. _dwafunctional:
+.. _dwaacceptance:

-Functional Tests
+Acceptance Tests
 """"""""""""""""

+This collection of tests are run by a Tester via the User Interface to exercise the Dashboard Web Application and verify its functionality satisfies requirements in user stories.
+Acceptance tests will be entered, managed, executed, and reported via JIRA.
+The test descriptions, steps, test data, expected results for each step, and actual results will be included in the Test Report.

+    #.
+Test levels: System
+    #.
+Test type or class: Expected value, simulated data, erroneous input, desk check
+    #.
+Qualification method: Test
+    #.
+Special requirements: Access to the DIMS JIRA tool
+    #.
+Type of data to be recorded: Tester, Execution date, Status (Pass/Fail)

 .. _dwaoperational:

 Operational Tests
 """""""""""""""""

+Tests in the Operational collection are automated tests that run when the CSCI is started and at proscribed intervals during operation.
+These tests will report results via a log fanout and are used to verify system operation and availability.

+    #.
+Test levels: System
+    #.
+Test type or class: Timing, desk check
+    #.
+Qualification method: Test
+    #.
+Type of data to be recorded: Component ID, Wall clock time, other data TBD.

 .. _diutcsci: